-Give the gift of amazement and adventure in one fail swoop when you present your loved ones with the opportunity to skydive courtesy of you this holiday season.
+Give the gift of amazement and adventure in one fail swoop when you present your loved ones with the opportunity to skydive courtesy of you.
 What a way to make an impact on gift giving this year.
 Whether you know someone who loves to indulge their dare devilish side by engaging in adrenaline packed endeavors or you just don't want to skydive alone, the recipients of your skydive gift certificates are guaranteed to be impressed!

 If a tree falls in the forest and no one hears it, did it truly fall?
 And by the same token, if a person who typically doesn't hurl themselves from planes jumps from one at 4 miles above the ground, did they really do it?
 If you make the addition of one of our video bundles to your skydive package, there is no way anyone can ever dispute that you put on an epic display of bravery by skydiving!